 We share our enthusiasm for science and engineering with the local community through hands-on nanomaterials and spectroscopy activities with students in K-12, mentoring in-coming freshman women through the College of Science ACCESS Program, and a partnership with the MESA Club at the Salt Lake Center for Science Education, a grade 6-12 lab school in the Salt Lake City School District.

 Our research group in the Chemistry Department at the University of Utah is part of the Interfacial and Bioanalytical Chemistry(IBAC) group.
 We meet twice a month with several other research groups to discuss research projects and special topics.
 Check out the IBAC website for more details.
-We are active in the Nano Institute of Utah through the NSF IGERT Program and the Nanotechnology Training Program.
+We are active in the Nano Institute of Utah.